 A Power of Attorney allows you, the principal, to appoint someone, the agent, to act on your behalf in certain matters.
 You may allow the designated person to manage your finances, your assets, or your healthcare decisions according to your wishes.
 At Tsang & Associates, we have a long history of assisting clients in drafting all of their Power of Attorney document needs.
 Our attorneys will assess your circumstances and assist you in drafting a comprehensive Power of Attorney document by walking you through each step.
-Consultations are free and we look forward to speaking with you.

 We will prepare a comprehensive Power of Attorney document along with forms and supporting documents, including:

 - Providing free consultation to help determine what powers to be bestowed upon your agent

 - Notary Service

 In short, we provide a start to finish service.
 Your case is safe with us until the case is complete.

 The three types of power of attorney–nondurable, durable, and springing–as elaborated upon below.
 The principal can set the limits of their agent’s power, granting as much or as little power as is appropriate.
 When deciding whether to set limits, consider the kind of tasks the agent will likely be asked to perform, such as:

 - Choosing the principal’s medical procedures in the event of incapacitation;

 - Accessing financial accounts;